Work Life Ventures raises $5M for debut enterprise SaaS seed fund – TechCrunch

 Brianne Kimmel had no trouble transitioning from angel investor to general partner.

 Initially setting out to garner $3 million in capital commitments, Kimmel, in just two weeks’ time, closed on $5 million for her debut venture capital fund Work Life Ventures.
-The enterprise SaaS-focused vehicle boasts an impressive roster of limited partners, too, including the likes of Zoom chief executive officer Eric Yuan, InVision CEO Clark Valberg, Twitch co-founder Kevin Lin, Cameo CEO Steven Galanis, Andreessen Horowitz general partners’ Marc Andreessen and Chris Dixon, Initialized Capital GP Garry Tan and fund-of-funds Slow Ventures, Felicis Ventures and NFX.
+The enterprise SaaS-focused vehicle boasts an impressive roster of limited partners, too, including the likes of Zoom chief executive officer Eric Yuan, InVision CEO Clark Valberg, Twitch co-founder Kevin Lin, Cameo CEO Steven Galanis, Andreessen Horowitz general partners Marc Andreessen and Chris Dixon, Initialized Capital GP Garry Tan and fund-of-funds Slow Ventures, Felicis Ventures and NFX.

-At the helm of the new fund, Kimmel joins a small group of solo female general partners.
-Dream Machine’s Alexia Bonatsos is targeting $25 million for her first fund.
-Day One Ventures’ Masha Drokova raised an undisclosed amount for her debut effort last year.
-Sarah Cone launched Social Impact Capital, a fund specializing in impact investing, in 2016, among others.
+At the helm of the new fund, Kimmel joins a small group of solo female general partners: Dream Machine’s Alexia Bonatsos is targeting $25 million for her first fund; Day One Ventures’ Masha Drokova raised an undisclosed amount for her debut effort last year; and Sarah Cone launched Social Impact Capital, a fund specializing in impact investing, in 2016, among others.

 Meanwhile, venture capital fundraising is poised to reach all-time highs in 2019.
 In the first half of the year, a total of $20.6 billion in new capital was introduced to the startup market across more than 100 funds.